Dwell in the Beginning: How Language Models Embed Long Documents for Dense Retrieval: Related Work

 \section{Related Work}

-Bi-encoders are now the state of the art approach to dense retrieval~\citep{DBLP:conf/sigir/YatesNL21}.
-Training these models involves many challenges, with authors often leveraging contrastive loss functions together with techniques like ANCE~\citep{DBLP:conf/iclr/XiongXLTLBAO21} to sample hard negative examples.
-Other techniques that are often employed include in-domain pre-training~\citep{DBLP:conf/acl/GaoC22} and retrieval-aligned pre-training~\citep{lu-etal-2021-less, DBLP:conf/emnlp/XiaoLSC22, DBLP:conf/acl/LeeCT19, DBLP:conf/sigir/MaGZFC22}, which allow for a better fine-tuning starting point.
+Bi-encoders are now the state of the art approach to dense retrieval~\citep{DBLP:conf/iclr/XiongXLTLBAO21,DBLP:conf/emnlp/KarpukhinOMLWEC20}.
+Current standard training setups leverage the usage of contrastive loss functions and methods such as ANCE~\citep{DBLP:conf/iclr/XiongXLTLBAO21} to sample hard negative examples.
+Other techniques that are often employed include in-domain pre-training~\citep{DBLP:conf/acl/GaoC22} and retrieval-aligned pre-training~\citep{lu-etal-2021-less, DBLP:conf/emnlp/XiaoLSC22, DBLP:conf/acl/LeeCT19, DBLP:conf/sigir/MaGZFC22, DBLP:journals/corr/abs-2401-11248}, which allow for a better fine-tuning starting point, consequently achieving stronger retrieval results.

-For long document retrieval, early methods dealt with the increased input length through aggregation strategies, which rely on segmenting the document into passages that are scored independently~\citep{DBLP:conf/sigir/DaiC19, DBLP:conf/emnlp/YilmazWYZL19}.
+For long document retrieval, early methods dealt with the increased input length through heuristic aggregation strategies, which rely on segmenting the document into passages that are scored independently, with max-pooling being particularly effective~\citep{DBLP:conf/sigir/DaiC19}.
 Instead of aggregating scores, studies like PARADE~\citep{DBLP:journals/corr/abs-2008-09093} considered the aggregation of passage-level representations.
-Other authors~\citep{DBLP:journals/corr/abs-2207-01262} considered the usage of Transformer architectures with sparse attention patterns~\citep{DBLP:journals/corr/abs-2004-05150, DBLP:conf/nips/ZaheerGDAAOPRWY20, DBLP:conf/iclr/KitaevKL20, DBLP:conf/iclr/SunYY22} to model the long inputs more efficiently, but did not achieve successful results.
+Other authors~\citep{DBLP:journals/corr/abs-2207-01262} used Transformer architectures with sparse attention patterns~\citep{DBLP:journals/corr/abs-2004-05150, DBLP:conf/nips/ZaheerGDAAOPRWY20} to model the long inputs more efficiently, showing that, on MS-MARCO, the gains that arise from using such models are limited when compared to simple aggregation strategies.

-Currently, LLaRA~\citep{DBLP:journals/corr/abs-2312-15503} achieves state-of-the-art performance in the MS-MARCO document retrieval task, by pre-training LLaMA-7B~\citep{DBLP:journals/corr/abs-2302-13971} with a retrieval-aligned task.
+Currently, LLaRA~\citep{DBLP:journals/corr/abs-2312-15503} achieves state-of-the-art performance in the MS-MARCO document retrieval task, by continually pre-training LLaMA-7B~\citep{DBLP:journals/corr/abs-2302-13971} with a retrieval-aligned task.
 Models like LLaRA leverage context windows of up to 4096 tokens, relying on FlashAttention~\citep{DBLP:conf/nips/DaoFERR22, DBLP:journals/corr/abs-2307-08691} for fast and exact full attention computation, together with some variation of Rotary Position Embeddings (RoPE)~\citep{DBLP:journals/ijon/SuALPBL24} or Attention with Linear Biases (ALiBi)~\citep{DBLP:conf/iclr/PressSL22}.
-This way, models can achieve better modeling and length extrapolation without further training, while resorting to full attention computations.
+This enables stronger modeling of longer sequences, without the need of additional training, while resorting to full-attention computations.